The only justice is to follow the sincere intuition of the soul, angry or gentle. Anger is just, and pity is just, but judgement is never just.

 Having witnessed animals change and grow, I reminded myself her struggles were temporary.
 Knowing with time, understanding, and Joie’s example of a balanced life, this girl would adapt as well.

+Antoinette was making significant progress in finding her place within our pack.
 And then we had a setback.
-I had a significant event on my property where Antoinette became agitated and overstimulated, resulting in an altercation between her and Joie.
+I had a significant event on my property that caused Antoinette to become agitated and overstimulated, resulting in an altercation between her and Joie.

 My initial thought was I could not tolerate this behavior.
 My primary concern was for Joie’s well-being and the harmony in our home.
+When we had time to calm down, I could assess the situation.

 I realized I had overestimated Antoinette’s level of adjustment.
+I needed to look at my stuff, not hers.

 Why did I expect Antoinette to be perfect?
 To be comfortable in a situation she had never encountered?
 I was expecting too much from her.